Sh4d1/scaleway-k8s-node-coffee/README.md

 ```

 will update the ACL of the databse with ID `11111111-1111-1111-2111-111111111111` in the region specified by the environment variable `SCW_DEFAULT_REGION` and the database `11111111-1111-1111-2111-111111111112` in the `nl-ams` region.

+### Security Group

+This feature allows you to update multiple security groups with:
+- The Public and Private IPs of all nodes of the cluster
+- The Node Ports of the NodePort and LoadBalancer services

+However due to several lack of features, the deletion of the rules if best effort for the nodes, and non existent for the services.
+It is controlled by the `SECURITY_GROUP_IDS` environment variable.
+It takes a comma separated list of ids (or zonale ids).

 ## TODO
 - tests